-If you want to know more, you can also check our guide on how to uninstall Apps in your Andriod.
+If you want to know more, you can also check our guide on how to uninstall Apps in Android.

-Lastly, Google returned WebView duties to Android System WebView for Android 10 (and now Android 11).
-So if you are running either of these systems (or Android 6.0 Marshmallow or earlier), we strongly recommend you don’t disable the app or delete its updates.
+Lastly, Google returned WebView duties to Android System WebView for Android 10, Android 11, and now Android 12.
+So if you are running any of these systems (or

 To provide a little more detail on what exactly the app does, Android System WebView is a system component for